-for attendance and may remove a member for incompetence, lack of attendance, neglect of duty or malfeasance in office.
+H. A member may be removed from the commission by a majority vote of the members present at a meeting where a quorum is duly constituted.
+The commission shall set standards for attendance and may remove a member for incompetence, lack of attendance, neglect of duty or malfeasance in office.
 A member shall not be removed without proceedings consisting of at least one notice of hearing and an opportunity to be heard.
 Removal proceedings shall be before the commission and in accordance with rules adopted by the commission.

 - I. A majority of the commission's members constitutes a quorum for the transaction of business.
-The commission may allow members' participation in meetings by telephone or other electronic media that allows full participation.
-Annually, the commission shall elect its chair and any other officers it deems necessary. - J. A member may receive per diem and mileage in accordance with the provisions of the Per Diem and Mileage Act.
-Additionally, members shall be compensated at the rate of two hundred dollars (\$200) for each meeting actually attended not to exceed compensation for one hundred twenty meetings for a two-year period occurring in a term. - Section 7.
-CONFLICT OF INTEREST--DISCLOSURE BY MEMBERS AND DISQUALIFICATION FROM VOTING ON CERTAIN MATTERS.-- - A. The commission shall adopt a conflict-ofinterest disclosure statement for use by all members that requires disclosure of a financial interest, whether or not a controlling interest, of the member or a member of the member's household in a person providing health care or health insurance.
+The commission may allow members' participation in meetings by telephone or other electronic media that allow full participation.
+Annually, the commission shall elect a chair and any other officers that it deems necessary. - J. A member may receive per diem and mileage in accordance with the provisions of the Per Diem and Mileage Act.
+Additionally, members shall be compensated at the rate of two hundred dollars (\$200) for each meeting actually attended not to exceed compensation for one hundred twenty meetings for a two-year period occurring in a term. - SECTION 7.
+CONFLICT OF INTEREST--DISCLOSURE BY MEMBERS AND DISQUALIFICATION FROM VOTING ON CERTAIN MATTERS.-- - A. The commission shall adopt a conflict-of.182910.3 interest disclosure statement for use by all members that requires disclosure of a financial interest, whether or not a controlling interest, of the member or a member of the member's household in a person providing health care or health insurance.

-- B. A member representing health facilities or health care providers may vote on matters that pertain generally to health facilities or health care providers. - C. If there is a question about a conflict of interest of a commission member, the other members shall vote on whether to allow the member to vote. - Section 8.
-CODE OF CONDUCT TO BE ADOPTED BY COMMISSION .-- - A. The commission shall adopt a general code of conduct for commission members and employees subject to the commission's control.
-The code of conduct shall include at least those matters and activities proscribed by the Governmental Conduct Act. - B. Violation of a provision of the adopted code of conduct is grounds for removal of a commission member and grounds for suspension, termination or other disciplinary action of an employee. - Section 9.
-APPLICATION OF CERTAIN STATE LAWS TO COMMISSION.--The commission and regional councils created pursuant to the Health Security Act shall be subject to and shall comply with the provisions of the: - A. Open Meetings Act; - B. State Rules Act; - C. Inspection of Public Records Act; and - D. Public Records Act.
+- B. A member representing health facilities or health care providers may vote on matters that pertain generally to health facilities or health care providers. - C. If there is a question about a conflict of interest of a commission member, the other members shall vote on whether to allow the member to vote.

+SECTION 8.
+CODE OF CONDUCT TO BE ADOPTED BY COMMISSION. --

+- A. The commission shall adopt a general code of conduct for commission members and employees subject to the commission's control.
+The code of conduct shall include at least those matters and activities proscribed by the Governmental Conduct Act. - B. Violation of a provision of the adopted code of conduct is grounds for removal of a commission member and grounds for suspension, termination or other disciplinary action of an employee. - SECTION 9.
+APPLICATION OF CERTAIN STATE LAWS TO COMMISSION.--The commission and regional councils created pursuant to the Health Security Act shall be subject to and shall comply with the provisions of the: